-The size and impact of the EPA has grown exponentially since its inception in 1970, and so has its effects upon the way a legitimate business can operate without running afoul of a myriad of environmental laws and complicated regulations.
+The size and impact of the EPA have grown exponentially since its inception in 1970, and so have its effects on the way a legitimate business can operate without running afoul of a myriad of environmental laws and complicated regulations.
+Keep reading to lean about waste management trends and enforcement.

-This is doubly so for enterprises needing to dispose of hazardous waste, as the public is close to thinking that generating a hazardous waste per se is a crime: never mind it might be the unavoidable byproduct of a vital socioeconomic good.
+This is doubly so for enterprises needing to dispose of hazardous waste, as the public is close to thinking that generating hazardous waste per se is a crime: never mind, it might be the unavoidable byproduct of a vital socioeconomic good.

 In such an atmosphere, especially in matters of hazardous waste management, it’s crucial to be familiar with the latest EPA targets and trends, as might be evinced by the agency’s recent enforcement actions regarding air, waste, and water in your geographical area.